agmmnn/awesome-blender/README.md

 -   [Screenwriter](https://github.com/tin2tin/Blender_Screenwriter) : Write screenplays in Blender Text Editor in Fountain markup syntax view/export with correct screenplay formatting.
 -   [VoxelDraw](https://gumroad.com/l/NClKMV) : An addon to draw voxel meshes in edit mode for Blender.
 -   [BlenderBIM](https://blenderbim.org/) : An add-on for beautiful, detailed, and data-rich OpenBIM with Blender.
--   [Mixer by Ubisoft](https://github.com/ubisoft/mixer) : is a Blender addon developed at Ubisoft Animation Studio for Real Time Collaboration in 3D edition.
--   [Daz to Blender Bridge](https://www.daz3d.com/daz-to-blender-bridge) : This easy-to-use Bridge transfers your Genesis 8 and 3 characters from Daz directly to Blender.
 -   [Kaleidoscope](https://github.com/blenderskool/kaleidoscope) : The add-on adds two new nodes, Spectrum and Intensity, which essentially improves your workflow inside Blender when creating materials.
 -   [Spread Objects](https://gumroad.com/l/QYTDu) : Spread the selected objects on an evenly spaced grid.
 -   [BagaPie Modifier](https://app.gumroad.com/l/BbGVh) : This addon create modifier and geometry nodes preset like: boolean, scatter, auto array on curve.
+-   [Mixer by Ubisoft](https://github.com/ubisoft/mixer) : is a Blender addon developed at Ubisoft Animation Studio for Real Time Collaboration in 3D edition.
+-   [Daz to Blender Bridge](https://www.daz3d.com/daz-to-blender-bridge) : This easy-to-use Bridge transfers your Genesis 8 and 3 characters from Daz directly to Blender.
+-   [Mixamo add-on for Blender by Adobe](https://substance3d.adobe.com/plugins/mixamo-in-blender/) : This Blender auto control-rig add-on works with characters that have been auto-rigged with the Mixamo service.
+-   [Substance 3D add-on for Blender by Adobe](https://substance3d.adobe.com/magazine/the-substance-3d-add-on-for-blender-is-here/) : with this add-on you can access your Substance materials directly inside Blender.

 ### 🎴Themes [^](#table)